Azure/c-util/samples/async_op_samples_int/README.md

 2. Reset the ll_async_op, it is complete and we don't need it anymore.
 Note that this is an optimization and not strictly necessary
 3. Check if cancel has already been called, if so, we should call the callback instead of calling the chained async operation
 4. Store the `async_op` from the LL in a temporary variable
+5. Before calling the next step, add a reference on the async_op (which may be released in the callback)
-5. Call the next step in the chain
+6. Call the next step in the chain
-6. Take a lock to synchronize with calls in the chain completing and the async_op_ll changing
+7. Take a lock to synchronize with calls in the chain completing and the async_op_ll changing
-7. Check if cancel has already been called, if so, we should cancel the new ll_async_op which wasn't stored in the context yet
+8. Check if cancel has already been called, if so, we should cancel the new ll_async_op which wasn't stored in the context yet
-8. Make sure we only store the latest `ll_async_op` by synchronizing on `ll_async_op_step`
+9. Make sure we only store the latest `ll_async_op` by synchronizing on `ll_async_op_step`
-9. Store the `ll_async_op` in the context on success so that it can be canceled
+10. Store the `ll_async_op` in the context on success so that it can be canceled
-10. If we are canceled, we need to cancel the lower layer async_op which was just started in this call
+11. If we are canceled, we need to cancel the lower layer async_op which was just started in this call
-11. In case of failure or cancellation, call the callback now
+12. In case of failure or cancellation, call the callback now
-12. ...and clean up the `async_op`
+13. Clean up the `async_op`

 Part N: